Swiftense/MemoryCommunication/README.md

 # MemoryCommunication
-Swiftense communicates due Memory IPC
+Swiftense communicates due Memory IPC with Clients on the local machine.